Cherokee Hiking Club

 Mar 31 - Saturday - Pocket Wilderness Wildflower/Rocktown Hike at Pigeon Mountain, GA - The walk is an 800 foot boardwalk on the Shirley Miller Wildflower trail.
 The boardwalk guides the hikers through the wildflowers while protecting one of the finest areas for wildflowers in Georgia.
 Following this walk we will have lunch at the Pigeon Mountain Grill.
 Next we will travel to the two mile Rocktown hike, rated easy.
 This area contains several acres of large sandstone boulders, making it a very popular area for rock climbers.
 This is a fee area...the best deal is the one year Senior Sportsman's license for $7, unless you are a resident of Georgia and then the Sportsman's license is free.
 Must be age 65 or over for the Senior discount.
 Meet at the Food City parking lot, 2310 McGrady Drive (off APD 40) at 9 am to carpool.
 Hike leader Ann Gray

 Apr 7 -Saturday - Ocawassee Festival to be held at Gee Creek campground and day use area in the Hiwassee/Ocoee State Park.
 Leon Bates will lead two hikes, one at 10 am and the second at 2 pm to discuss local wildflowers.
-This will be updated as the park publishes its schedule.
+The Club will share a booth with BMT to provide information to the public.
+One subject will be food to take on a backpacking trip, by Jack Callahan.
+The final park agenda will be shared when the park publishes its schedule.

 April 24-28 - Tuesday-Saturday - Spring Wildflower Pilgrimage in the Great Smoky Mountains National Park.
 See website at springwildflowerpilgrimage.org.
 Leon Bates will be giving several presentations during this event.